clickbei/SmartDotNetSolutionOrganizer/README.md

 └── README.md                            # This file
 ```

-📦 Installation
+## 📂 Installation

 🛠️ From Source
-Clone this repository
+- Clone this repository

-Open SmartDotNetSolutionOrganizer.sln in Visual Studio
+- Open SmartDotNetSolutio-nOrganizer.sln in Visual Studio

-Set SmartSolutionOrganizer.VSExt as the startup project
+- Set SmartSolutionOrganizer.VSExt as the startup project

-Press F5 to launch an experimental VS instance
+- Press F5 to launch an experimental VS instance

+---
 📥 (Coming Soon) From Marketplace
 Will be published to the Visual Studio Marketplace for one-click install.
+---

 ✅ Usage
-Open any .NET solution
+- Open any .NET solution

-Right-click the solution node in Solution Explorer
+- Right-click the solution node in Solution Explorer

-Click "Organize .NET Solution"
+- Click "Organize .NET Solution"

-View suggestions and issues detected in your output window
+- View suggestions and issues detected in your output window
+---
 🔧 Roadmap
- Auto-fix mode (move and rename projects)
+- Auto-fix mode (move and rename projects)

- UI panel for displaying violations
+- UI panel for displaying violations

- Project/solution templates
+- Project/solution templates

- Integration with Roslyn analyzers
+- Integration with Roslyn analyzers

- CLI version
+- CLI version
+---
 🤝 Contributing
-Contributions and ideas are welcome!
+- Contributions and ideas are welcome!
 Please open an issue or a pull request.
+---
 📄 License
-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See LICENSE for details.
+---
 🙌 Author
-Developed by Axel Jumagdao — silently organizing code and solutions since 2016.
+- Developed by Axel Jumagdao — silently organizing code and solutions since 2016.